 Miami: Best for Long-term and Short-term Rentals

 Miami isn’t just known for its pristine beaches and warm weather, but also its booming housing market.
 The area has exceptionally high tourism numbers, which drives higher demand for rental properties and daily rates.
 In fact, the Greater Miami Convention and Visitors Bureau found that 24.2 million people visited Miami in 2019.
+This makes Miami a top market for Airbnb in Florida.

 Because of the influx of tourists, the Miami market is excellent for short-term and long-term rental properties.
 Property investors can expect to find affordable rental properties, with the average home value at $531,706.
 Home values have increased by over 28.6% in the past year.